To use RFID data in your business application, you need to set-up a connection with Harmony. There are two ways to extract data from Harmony:

 Static queries are done via a HTTPS/REST API.

 Streaming data provides a real-time feed of all actions and current status as they happen.
-Harmony provides two main protocols to get the real-time feed: Microsoft SignalR and MQTT.
-SignalR is a Websocket-based protocol.
-Both protocols are supported by a broad range of programming languages, and have their pros and their cons.
+Harmony provides a Microsoft SignalR based API to retrieve streaming data.
+SignalR is a Websocket-based protocol, and is supported by many programming languages.
+If it is not supported in your language, it is relatively straightforward to implement.

 To authenticate against the data extraction services, you need to get an API Token.
 Such a Token can be generated on the API Tokens page in Nedap Harmony.